 It’s time we put an end to this myth that the U.S. gets most of its oil from the Middle East.

 If you’re one of today’s lucky 10,000, I’m calling on you to share these facts with your family and friends today so they will be better informed when voting on energy policies in the future.

 - 3/4 of Americans don’t know where the U.S. gets its oil from

 - The U.S. only imports 40% of the oil it uses; the other 60% is produced in the U.S.

-- Half of the oil the U.S. imports is from North and South America; only 28% of imported oil comes from the Middle East
+- Half of the oil the U.S. imports is from North and South America; less than 1/4 of imported oil comes from the Middle East